CreatorXLS/HyperionDevSectionAsolution/README.md

 5. Provide encouragement and incentives (e.g. rewards, recognition) to the 5 students that are ahead, to ensure they remain motivated and engaged.
 6. Monitor the progress of all 20 students and provide feedback to them on a regular basis.
 7. Keep the lines of communication open and available for all students to ensure they feel comfortable coming to you with questions or concerns.

+############  Java Support Task
+		PLAN OF ACTION TO ASSIST STUDENT RESOLVE CODE ERROR

+To help the student, I would first ask them to explain the steps they took to try and use the JOptionPane.ShowDialog() method.
+I would then review the code that they wrote to see if there was any syntax errors that might be causing the issue.
+If there were any errors, I would explain to them what the issue was and how to fix it.
+If the code is correct, then I would suggest that they try a different method of inputting data and see if that works.
+If the new method works, then I would suggest that they use that method instead.
+If the new method doesn't work, then I would suggest that they look into any potential issues with the JOptionPane.ShowDialog() method.
+I would then provide resources that they could use to troubleshoot the issue and help them find a solution.